 Our first stop was at Sonoita Vineyards, the original 1973 experimental vineyard founded by A. Blake Brophy and Dr. Gordon Dutt.
 The tasting room was simple and was situated on a hill overlooking the rolling plains.
 It is a two story building and we heard that there is room upstairs for wedding receptions and large meetings.
 There were places to sit outside and enjoy the view on a less windy day.
 The $3.00 tasting charge was explained and a group of us made our way from the whites to the reds enjoying the stories of the host.

-Of course, they have some award-winning wines, but what I remember most are the stories about the wines with the unusual names… Arizona Sunset, a lovely rose, and Angel Wings, chosen as a communion wine.
-My favorite was the Sonora Rossa, a Chianti-style wine which would be good served with a nice pasta with marinara sauce.
+Of course, they have some award-winning wines, but what we remember most are the stories about the wines with the unusual names… Arizona Sunset, a lovely rose, and Angel Wings, chosen as a communion wine.
+Our favorite was the Sonora Rossa, a Chianti-style wine which would be good served with a nice pasta with marinara sauce.
 It was lighter than most Chiantis.
-Winery Website

 As we approached the small tasting room at Callaghan, we suspected this was a special place.
 Although there was no name on the tasting room, wine lovers apparently were able to find it without a problem.
 There were quite a few cars in the parking lot.
 People were leaving the tasting room with heavy cases of wines.